damies13/rfswarm/Doc/configuration_files_manager.md

 ```

 #### Donation Reminder
-This setting is only used by the Manager to control donation reminders .
+This setting is only used by the Manager to control donation reminders.
 ```ini
 donation_reminder = 1746482031
 ```